-Last weekend we attended the first European meeting of ecological surfboards, which took place on the beach of Berria.
-This meeting, organized independently and without commercial support, has its origins in Australia and is organized by the blog specialized in surfboards of organized wood http://woodensurfboards.blogspot.com.es., together with the invaluable collaboration of Sergio, from Flama surf.
+Last weekend we attended the first European meeting of ecological wooden surfboards, which took place on the beach of Berria.
+This meeting, organized independently and without commercial support, has its origins in Australia and is organized by the blog specialized in WOODEN surfboards, WOODENSURFBOARDS, and the invaluable collaboration of Sergio, from Flama surf.

-Motivated by the great reception of his blog, the Australian shaper Grant Newby, decided to organize an event to bring together everyone interested in this type of surfboards.
-Growing interest, and disinterested support from all participants, have made possible not only new issues in Australia, but its extension to European lands, where interest in practicing this type of hangover is gaining enthusiast every day.
+Motivated by his blog’s grand reception, the Australian shaper Grant Newby decided to organize an event to bring together everyone interested in this type of surfboards.
+Growing interest, and disinterested support from all participants, have made possible new issues in Australia and its extension to European lands, where interest in practicing this type of hangover is gaining enthusiast every day.

 Originally the surfboards, they consisted of pieces of solid wood.
-The most known, the "Alaia" were used for centuries in the Pacific.
+The most known, the «Alaia,» was used for centuries in the Pacific.
 These were flat boards without keels.

-Later, the solid wood was replaced by "balsa" wood, with a density of 0.10 to 0.15 g / ml (100 kg / m 3 to 150 kg / m 3).
-It makes it lighter than cork and the rate of renovation is one of the most optimum regarding big trees.
-The wood has other qualities: its great capacity of thermal and acoustic insulation, its low weight, its facility to glue and the minimum movement of water between their cells.
+Later, the solid wood was replaced by «balsa» wood, with a density of 0.10 to 0.15 g / ml (100 kg / m 3 to 150 kg / m 3).
+It makes it lighter than cork, and the rate of renovation is one of the most optimum regarding big trees.
+The wood has other qualities: its excellent thermal and acoustic insulation, its low weight, its facility to glue, and the minimum movement of water between their cells.

-It was at the middle of last century, with the irruption of polyurethane foam and fiberglass, that the use of wooden boards decreased and was practically displaced outside the global market.
+In the middle of the last century, with the irruption of polyurethane foam and fiberglass, the use of wooden boards decreased and was practically displaced outside the global market.

-At Ekohunters, we currently have the participation of "Sliver surf shop", led by Sergio Costa, whose work is a true reflection of contemporary eco surfboards and we hope to have the participation of new producers soon, stay tuned!
+At Ekohunters, we currently have the participation of «Sliver surf shop» led by Sergio Costa, whose work is a true reflection of contemporary eco surfboards.
+We hope to have the involvement of new producers soon; stay tuned!